 How often you should get an Ashiatsu massage really depends on your personal goals.
 For general wellness and to maintain a pain-free body, booking a session every four to six weeks is a great rhythm.
 If you’re dealing with chronic pain, recovering from an injury, or under a lot of stress, you might find it helpful to come in more frequently at first.
 Your therapist is your best resource here.
 They can work with you to create a treatment plan tailored to your body’s needs and help you decide on a schedule that supports your long-term health.
 You can explore all our massage services to find the perfect fit for your routine.

-Experience Ashiatsu at Nola Bliss
+Ready to Try Ashiatsu at Nola Bliss?

 Ready to try the deepest, most luxurious massage you’ve ever had?
 At Nola Bliss, we specialize in Ashiatsu Deepfeet Bar Therapy, a unique and powerful technique that delivers incredible results.
 Our studio is a welcoming space where you can unwind, heal, and discover lasting relief.
 Here’s a look at what you can expect when you book an Ashiatsu session with us.